 As college students, we all love to dress to impress.
 However, dressing for class and dressing for the club are two different styles that shouldn’t overlap.

-Many students grew up wearing uniforms in grade school, but what about in college?
+Many students grew up wearing uniforms in grade school, but what about in college, especially when it comes to bachelor’s thesis defense?

 Many argue that college students are grown adults and should be able to have the choice to wear what they want.